 - We'll weigh you every morning before breakfast.
 It's important that we weigh you at the same time each day, on the same scale, and while wearing similar clothes.
-This is a habit you need to continue after you leave the hospital. - We will also check your blood pressure, heart rate, and blood sugar levels several times a day when you are in the hospital. - After you leave the hospital, you'll continue to check your weight, blood pressure, heart rate, and blood sugar levels.
-You will need to write your numbers down in your daily logs.
-Remember to bring your daily logs with you to every appointment.
+This is a habit you need to continue after you leave the hospital.

+- We'll also check your blood pressure, heart rate, and blood sugar levels several times a day when you're in the hospital.

+- After you leave the hospital, you'll

+continue to check your weight, blood

+pressure, heart rate, and blood sugar

+levels.
+You'll write these numbers down

+in a daily log or health journal.
+Bring

+that with you to every appointment.